Selim-SHERIF/Portfolio/CFD_and_Aerodynamics/Flow_Simulation_2D__Cylinder_and_NACA_Airfoil_Analysis/README.md

 ---

 Both labs were compiled into comprehensive reports shared in this repository.
-While the original simulation files are unavailable, the results are reproducible using the provided documentation.

-### Author 👨‍🔬
-- **Selim SHERIF**